Project

 Actions #25

-Updated by John Kilco almost 4 years ago
+Updated by John Kilco over 4 years ago

 Resolved, is not quite correct, it works on one of my slightly older radios BUT not the newest one, so there is still a problem.